How to Generate Multiple Output Formats

 Format-Specific Settings

-GIF-only settings:
+GIF-only setting:

-Framerate- Recording frame rate (default: 50)PlaybackSpeed- Playback multiplier (default: 1.0)
+Framerate- Recording frame rate, 1–120 (default: 50)PlaybackSpeed- Playback speed multiplier (default: 1.0; also affects SVG)